President Trump orders to 'not allow' transgender track athlete to compete in California championships

 The "stand" from the three schools made it sound like their student-athletes weren't going to compete in protest, but the letter never explicitly states that.
 Their athletes did end up competing.

-Crean Lutheran's Olivia Viola and Reese Hogan both qualified for the CIF finals in the high jump, with both jumping the qualifying height of 5 feet, 2 inches.
+Crean Lutheran's Olivia Viola and Reese Hogan both qualified for the CIF finals in the high jump, with both jumping the qualifying height of 5-2.

 Orange Lutheran's Brooke Dahman qualified in the long jump with a fifth-place finish (17-7).
 Hogan also qualified in the triple jump (35-0).